 Treatment for worn teeth in Los Altos

 During the comprehensive examination, we will assess the teeth for signs of excessive wear and other dental concerns.
-Like most treatments, the treatment for worn and flat teeth is dependent on its root cause.
+Like most treatments, the treatment for worn and flat teeth depends on its root cause.
 Not only is it necessary to repair the lost tooth structures, but it is also important to restore proper function and form to the bite.

 We base our goal of treatment on two foundations:

 - Help our patients better understand their dental health and provide them with a comprehensive, personalized solution.

 To address tooth wear before it results in more complicated dental issues.
 Preventive measures are one of the best ways to maintain dental health.

 - To repair the enamel, treatment may require restorative treatments, such as tooth bonding, dental crown, dental fillings, inlays, or onlays.
 Other forms of treatment may require splint therapy or a night guard.
 Both options prevent the biting surfaces of the teeth from coming together, all while reducing the likelihood of future damage.

 In some cases, patients may benefit from orthodontics.
 Treating worn teeth may help restore balance and function to your masticatory system.